Lake Powell Data

 6. 6

-Releases track the 3-year rolling average of natural flow.
-Highest median ending elevation — but a floor that can bite in consecutive dry years.
+Releases follow the 3-year rolling average of natural flow.
+Highest median ending elevation — but a floor that can bite in back-to-back dry years.

 6 min read